CPRP/qb-houserobbery/README.md

 # qb-houserobbery
-House Robberies For QB-Core - Improved with more searchable locations and added support for PS-Dispatch New house robbery shell
+House Robberies For QB-Core - Improved with more searchable locations, new interior shell and support for ps-dispatch

 ## Dependencies